AnvilHDL/anvil-docs/docs/communication.md

 # 3. Communication is the key

 The key functionality of hardware components is to communicate with each other.
-As discussed in the [background](./background.md), such communication is often subject to **timing violations** due to the lack of precise and explicit **timing contracts** between components.
+As discussed in the [background](./background.md), such communication is often prone to **timing hazards** due to the lack of precise and explicit **timing contracts** between components.

 However the cause can be attributed to the interface definition for defacto-HDLs.
 For example, consider the following SystemVerilog interface for a module `Foo`: